Nsustain/.github/profile/README.md

 The same goes for scientists, environmentalists, or anyone working closely with the environment.
+We need a way to connect people who work in the frontlines with people who want to help them.

 You see, this is a win-win situation.
 Farmers get technological support, while at the same time open-source developers get real-world,